Sunday, October 9, 2011

 In the present case, the District does not dispute that the requested records are subject to public access, and, accordingly, provided the Requester with some responsive records.
 As a result, the appeal is moot as to the records already provided.
 The District, however, did not allege it provided all responsive records within its possession.
 Because the Request seeks additional financial records, the District is required to provide all responsive records not previously provided.

+The OOR is mindful that an agency cannot produce records that do not exist within its "possession, custody or control" and, accordingly, is not ordering the creation of any records listed in the Request.
+Absent an agency’s provision of a sufficient evidentiary basis as to whether all responsive records have been provided, however, the OOR will order the disclosure of responsive public records.
 Bowling v.
 OOR, 990 A.2d 813, 824 (Pa.
 Commw.
 Ct.
 2010), appeal granted 15 A.3d 427 (Pa.
 2011).
 The OOR is authorized to hear appeals for all Commonwealth and local agencies.
 See 65 P.S. § 67.503(a).
 An 3 Id.; Giurintano v.
 Dep’t of Gen. Servs., 20 A.3d 613, 617 (Pa.
 Commw.
 Ct.
 2011).
 Here, neither party requested a hearing and the OOR has the necessary, requisite information and evidence before it to properly adjudicate the matter.
 See 65 P.S. § 67.305.
 Upon receipt of a request, an agency is required to assess whether a record requested is within its possession, custody or control and respond within five business days.
 65 P.S. § 67.901.
 An agency bears the burden of proving the applicability of any cited exemptions.
 See 65 P.S. § 67.708(b).
 Pa.
 State Troopers , 18 A.3d 435, 439 (Pa.
 Commw.
 Ct.
 2011) (quoting Dep’t of Transp. v.
 Agric.
 Lands Condemnation Approval Bd., 5 A.3d 821, 827 (Pa.
 Commw.
 Ct.
 2010)).
 See generally Sindaco v.
 City of Pittston, OOR Dkt.
 AP 2010-0778, 2010 PA O.O.R.D.
 LEXIS 755; Schaefer v.
 Delaware County, OOR Dkt.
 AP 2010-0752, 2010 PA O.O.R.D.
 LEXIS 735.
 CONCLUSION For the foregoing reasons, Requester’s appeal is

 rules as per Section 1303 of the RTKL.
 This Final Determination shall be placed on theOOR website at: http://openrecords.state.pa.us.